kapicorp/kapitan/README.md

 3) ***Hierarchical inventory***: This is the feature that sets us apart from other solutions.
 We use the inventory (based on [reclass](https://github.com/salt-formulas/reclass)) to define variables and properties that can be reused across different projects/deployments.
 This allows us to limit repetition, but also to define a nicer interface with developers (or CI tools) which will only need to understand YAML to operate changes.

-4) ***Secrets***: We manage most of our secrets with kapitan using the GPG and Google Cloud KMS integrations.
+4) ***Secrets***: We manage most of our secrets with kapitan using the GPG, Google Cloud KMS and AWS KMS integrations.
 Keys can be setup per class, per target or shared so you can easily and flexibly manage access per environment.
 They can also be dynamically generated on compilation, if you don't feel like generating random passwords or RSA private keys, and they can be referenced in the inventory like any other variables.
-We have plans to support other providers such as AWS KMS and Vault, in addition to GPG and Google Cloud KMS.
+We have plans to support other providers such as Vault, in addition to GPG, Google Cloud KMS and AWS KMS.

 5) ***Canned scripts***: We treat scripts as text templates, so that we can craft pre-canned scripts for the specific target we are working on.
 This can be used for instance to define scripts that setup clusters, contexts or allow to run kubectl with all the correct settings.
 Most other solutions require you to define contexts and call kubectl with the correct settings.
 We take care of that for you.
 Less ambiguity, less mistakes.